Make sure this part fits

 Genuine Ford Part E43Z-12A297-A, the Right Choice

-To ensure reliability, purchase Ford part # E43Z-12A297-A Module - Ignition.
-It is sometimes referred to as Ford Ignition Control Module.
-In terms of quality and longevity, OEM parts are top-tier.
-This is because they are made according to Ford's demanding factory specifications and go through strict quality control.
+To ensure reliability, purchase part # E43Z-12A297-A Ignition Module.
+It is also called Ignition Control Module.
+OEM parts are of high quality and known for their longevity.
+This is because they are built to the Ford standards which are relatively high and undergo rigorous quality control testing.
 This part fits specific Ford Bronco, F-150, Ranger models.
 It fits Lincoln Continental, Mark VII, Town Car.
 It also fits Mercury Capri, Cougar, Lynx.

 Why choose Ford Parts Giant